FastEndpoints/FastEndpoints/README.md

 }
 ```

-that's it. all of your `Endpoint` definitions are automatically discovered on app startup and routes automatically mapped.
+that's mostly it. all of your `Endpoint` definitions are automatically discovered on app startup and routes automatically mapped.

-# Stay tuned...
+# Documentation

-if the above api looks interesting to you, watch this repo for updates. you are welcome to submit PRs or suggest features/ report bugs using github issues.
+proper documentation will be available within a few weeks once **v1.0** is released. in the meantime have a browse through the `Web`, `Test` and `Benchmark` projects to see more examples.

 # Benchmark results